Frequently Asked Questions

 What are the scheduled release dates for NLS data?

-The NLSY79 public-use files that include data from round 1 (1979) through round 26 (2014-2015) are now available.
-The round 26 confidential files are also available.
+The NLSY79 public-use files that include data from round 1 (1979) through round 27 (2016-2017) are now available.
+The round 27 confidential files are also available.

+The NLSY97 public-use files that include data from round 1 (1997-1998) through round 18 (2017-2018) are now available.
+The round 18 confidential files are also available.

 The NLSY79 Child and Young Adult public-use files that include data collected from 1986 to 2014 are available for researchers to use.

 After the field period ends, data must be processed before it can be released.
 Information on field periods is found below:

 What are the Confidential NLSY Geocode Data?